If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Perfume Smells

-2. Soak in baking soda: Fill a sink with warm water and one cup of baking soda.
-Soak the garments overnight or for up to a few days.
+2. Baking soda soak: Fill a sink with warm water and mix in one cup of baking soda.
+Submerge the garment completely.

 Smoke Odor